-->

 Project Discovery

 The original project list felt limited and didn't take advantage of modern screen space.
-I redesigned it as a more visual layout that could showcase multiple projects at once, making the platform feel expansive rather than constrained to just a handful of options.
+I redesigned it as a more comprehensive visual layout that could showcase multiple projects at once, making the platform feel expansive rather than constrained to just a handful of options.
 I added explicit instructional text addressing the navigation confusion users reported, and made tap targets more intuitive.

 OriginalPre-engagement